 Although pitched as a gaming PC, the ASUS G11CD-WS51 excels well in other tasks including media creation, Photoshop, video editing etc. Besides games, its application benchmark scores are nothing less of impressive, putting it in the same ballpark as desktops that cost almost double.
+PROS: Strong performance.
+Well-designed case with room for expansion.
+Reasonable pricing.
+Cons: Competitors are offering SSD in addition to hard drive storage.

 The ASUS G11CD-WS51 is one of those gaming desktops that boast a strong feature set but not overpriced, leaving you wondering if there’s a catch somewhere.
 Interestingly, there isn’t all you’re getting here is more computer than you’re paying for.
 This Oculus Ready desktop gets a Sci-Fi-inspired design, and packs a punch on the inside for safe gaming and reliable productivity.